Adi-Vat/Excursions/z8Assembler_v2/README.md

 #### POP reg
 &rarr; `0x1E POP` (pop register)
-Pops value at the top of the stack to a register, lowers the stack (stack_ptr--), leaves value behind.
+Pops value at the top of the stack to a register, lowers the stack (stack_ptr++), leaves value behind.

 #### PSH reg/imm
 &rarr; `0x1C PSHR` (push register)
 &rarr; `0x1D PSHD` (push direct)
-Pushes a value onto the stack, raises the stack (stack_ptr++).
+Pushes a value onto the stack, raises the stack (stack_ptr--).

+*Maybe you ask, why are the stack pointer's operations seemingly reversed?
+Well in this processor, the stack grows downwards from `0xFF` instead of growing upwards!*

 #### SB imm, mem/reg
 &rarr; `0x1F SBIM` (set bit in memory)